CaffeineMC/sodium-fabric/README.md

 ![GitHub issues](https://img.shields.io/github/issues/CaffeineMC/sodium-fabric.svg)
 ![GitHub tag](https://img.shields.io/github/tag/CaffeineMC/sodium-fabric.svg)

 Sodium is a free and open-source optimization mod for the Minecraft client that improves frame rates, reduces micro-stutter, and fixes graphical issues in Minecraft.

-:warning: Sodium has had a lot of time to shape up lately, but the mod is still alpha software.
+:warning: Sodium is alpha software.
 You may run into minor graphical issues or crashes while using it.
 Additionally, the [Fabric Rendering API](https://fabricmc.net/wiki/documentation:rendering) is not yet supported, which may cause crashes and other issues with some mods.

 ---